 The Governing Board adopted a resolution in 2011 to form a Joint Advisory Committee (JAC) comprised of local public safety representatives.
 The nine-member committee provides input and recommendations to the board regarding the regional emergency communications operations.

 The NRVECRA became fully operational in 2016 and is located in Montgomery County’s new state-of-the-art Public Safety Building in Christiansburg, Virginia.
-The Center is the Primary Safety Answering Point (PSAP) providing consolidated 911 services to four (4) law enforcement agencies, five (5) fire departments, and six (6) EMS agencies.
+The Center is the Public Safety Answering Point (PSAP) providing consolidated 911 services to four (4) law enforcement agencies, five (5) fire departments, and six (6) EMS agencies.
 This centralized 911 dispatch concept allows for a seamless unified communication structure promoting enhanced response times and efficient management of resources.

 The regional center is the first point of contact the public has when reporting emergency and non-emergency requests for service.
 Calls are answered by dedicated and trained staff of the NRV ECRA who dispatch the appropriate resources based on pertinent information gathered during the call processing phase.